 How competitive is the

-I've submitted my application, now what happens?
+submitted my application, now what happens?

 Following the receipt of all completed applications by the deadline date, a review committee will assess each application and a determination will be made as to whether or not the applicant is selected for an interview.
-If an invitation to interview is extended, this will most likely be scheduled for approximately February.
-The Office of Recruitment, Admission and Progression will notify applicants of acceptance shortly after the completion of interviews.
+Interviews are typically held in late January or early February.
+A panel interview is conducted by the Nurse Anesthesia Admissions Committee.

 there a matriculation deposit?

-What is the accreditation status of the program?
+is the accreditation status of the program?

 The COA may be contacted at:

 Council on Accreditation of Nurse Anesthesia Educational Programs

 students be employed while enrolled in the program?

 Being enrolled in the nurse anesthesia program at OHSU is a full-time endeavor for 27 months and the curriculum is very demanding.
 Typically, students are not employed while attending a nurse anesthesia program.
 However, it may be possible for students to work during term breaks and holidays during the first year of the program, though this is strongly discouraged.
 At no time, may students be employed or compensated in any way for services rendered as a nurse anesthetist while enrolled in the nurse anesthesia program.

 many clinical sites will students typically rotate to and where are they